polca-project/polca-toolbox/Machine_learning_component/README.md

 ```
 $ ./install.sh
-$
 ```

-The Machine Learning Module requires the following python modules to work:
+Following is the list of python modules required by the Machine Learning Module and a description:

 * SciPy: this library is one of the core packages that make up the SciPy stack.
 It provides many user-friendly and efficient numerical routines such as routines for numerical integration and optimization.
 It is required by Scikit-learn and PyBrain.
 Installation can be done as a standard Python installation through pip command.
 For more details please visit: https://www.scipy.org/install.html